pythonsingapore/pyjobraft/docs/SOP.md

       - Listing down the type of help they need and consolidating team reflection
       - Consolidation of the type of support or help they need for next session.
     - **Sharing Back of Discussion**
-      - A Representive from each team will be presenting their reflection as well as the type of help they need from the group.**(Capped at 10 mins per team)**
+      - A representative from each team will be presenting their reflection as well as the type of help they need from the group.**(Capped at 10 mins per team)**
     - **Complete Feedback Form for Session**

 4. **Topic 2 Learning  Discussion & Reflection**